arspiewak/frontend-nanodegree-mobile-portfolio/README.md

 ### Rejected hosting options

 My PageSpeed score would be higher if I had specified caching strategies (especially `max-age` and `public`) in the HTML headers attached to my resource files by the page server.
 That can be specified for HTML files with the `<meta http-equiv="">` tag, but testing showed it had no impact on PageSpeed.
 Cache control needed to be implemented on resource files, and that can only be configured on the server.
-I did not want to spend the time learning how to run a server (I plan to learn that later within the Full Stack Nanodegree), so I had to let that optimizaton go.
+I did not want to spend the time learning how to run a server (I plan to learn that later within the Full Stack Nanodegree), so I had to let that optimization go.

 While it's not a hosting option, I should mention that I plan to learn `gulp` and use it to streamline my builds, but I didn't spend the time for its learning curve for this project.
 For now, I've just been devising shell scripts to automate certain tasks (merging `master` with `gh-pages` and pushing commits up to GitHub, optimizing image files, etc.).
 The shell scripts can be found in the directory from which they are executed, and they have a null extension.